Get an amazing view from the 180-foot-long Swing-a-Long Bridge at Rock City Gardens. Photo by @alannakouri

 Dare to cross a suspension bridge

-More than 20 wineries stretch across North Georgia, including six wineries in Ellijay alone.
+More than 20 wineries stretch across North Georgia, including eight wineries and 12 tasting rooms in Dahlonega alone.
 Each vineyard has its own special character, and many offer live music, tastings and other entertainment.
-The best way to see them all is during the Wine Highway Weekends in March.
-What started as a weekend of fun has now been extended to the entire week.
+Want someone else to do the driving?
+Hop aboard a mini-coach with VIP Southern Tours for a full day of wine tasting and tours.

 Catch a movie at one of Georgia's last drive-in theaters

 Three of the state's five remaining drive-in movie theaters are located in North Georgia.
 Take an adventure on the silver screen at the Swan Drive In Theatre located off Old Highway 76 in Blue Ridge.
 Or, watch a movie on the largest outdoor drive-in movie screen in the world at Wilderness Outdoor Movie Theater in Trenton.
 At Tiger Drive-In in Tiger, you could even watch a movie and sleepover in a vintage 1960s camper or renovated barn.

 Fly fish in the Trout Capital of Georgia

 Did you know that Blue Ridge is the Trout Capital of Georgia?
 Yup, it is, so find yourself a spot on the Toccoa River and wait for the big one.
 If you don't have gear, or are new to the sport of fishing, there are a number of outfitters, such as Fly Fish Blue Ridge, On the Fly Excursions, and Wild Waters Fly Fishing Co.
 And if you are just learning, may we suggest Spring Creek Anglers Fly Fishing School.
 For those with kids, be sure to read our article on taking kids fishing.